 Experts predict a threefold return for every dollar a business invests in a wellness program because of reduced healthcare costs, lower absenteeism, decreased employee turnover and increased productivity.
-For this reason, the Training and Economic Development Center offers quality, affordable options to assist local businesses and industries in providing comprehensive wellness programs for their employees.

-The center works with other college divisions to offer programs that include, but are not limited to:
+For this reason, the Human Resources Office offers quality, affordable options to assist local businesses and industries in providing comprehensive wellness programs for their employees.
+The Wellness Program, in coordination with other college divisions, offers programs that include, but are not limited to:

 - Health (assessment and consultation)

-- Developing Employee Assistance Programs
+- · Developing Employee Assistance Programs

 - Fitness (assessment and consultation)

-- · Substance Abuse
+- Substance Abuse

 - · Stress Management

-- · Counseling
+- Counseling

-- · Time Management
+- Time Management

 - AIDS Education

 - · Balancing Work and Family